Bobby Witt Jr. Player Props: Royals vs. Mets

 Bobby Witt Jr. At The Plate

-- He has homered in 16.2% of his games this season, and 3.9% of his chances at the plate.
+- He has hit a home run in 17 games this season (16.0%), leaving the park in 3.9% of his trips to the dish.

-- Witt Jr. has picked up an RBI in 33.3% of his games this season, with more than one RBI in 12.4% of his games.
-He has also produced three or more runs in six contests.
+- Witt Jr. has had an RBI in 36 games this season (34.0%), including 13 multi-RBI outings (12.3%).
+He has also driven in three or more of his team's runs in six contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.